lsst-dm/dmtn-053/index.rst

 Introduction
 ============

-While processing processing HSC data using the LSST stack on the batch farm of `CC-IN2P3 <https://cc.in2p3.fr/en>`_, a rather low CPU efficiency (i.e. the ratio CPU time/wall time) was observed.
+While processing processing `HSC <https://hsc-release.mtk.nao.ac.jp/doc/>`_ data using the LSST stack in `IN2P3 computing center (CC-IN2P3) <https://cc.in2p3.fr/en>`_ batch farm, a rather low CPU efficiency (i.e. the ratio CPU time/wall time) was observed.

 At CC-IN2P3, both the raw HSC images and the resulting reduced images are stored in a GPFS cluster.
 It was hypothesized that the observed batch jobs' undesired behavior could be linked to some GPFS client thrashing, so we decided to investigate.

-This note summarizes what we observed in the first analysis pass.
-It was first published as a `LSST community post <https://community.lsst.org/t/observations-on-i-o-activity-induced-by-ingestimages-py-and-processccd-py/2131>`_, where you can find the feedback provided by experts on the LSST software framework.
+This note summarizes what we observed in the early analysis pass.
+It was first published as a `LSST community post <https://community.lsst.org/t/observations-on-i-o-activity-induced-by-ingestimages-py-and-processccd-py/2131>`_, where you can find some feedback provided by experts on the LSST software framework.

 Testing environment
 ===================